simon-schlepphorst/KokkosDslashWorkspace/README.md

 for CPU OpenMP targets would involve:

 a) setting up the `env.sh` file with compiler specifics

 b) editing the `build_xxx.sh` scripts

-The `build_all.sh` script will call in sequence the necessary builds for `libxml2`, followed by `qdpxx` followed by the mini-app.
+Then run in sequence the necessary builds for `libxml2`, followed by `qdpxx` followed by the mini-app.

 The env.sh file
 ---------------